Your Safety

 Even in elementary safety videos for in-field workers, workers are advised not to touch their vehicles if they are close to high voltage power lines due to the risk of electric shock from induced currents.
 When it comes to our children, why would we even take the chance?

-• High voltage lines can greatly increase the risk of potentially catastrophic failures when run alongside pipelines like the ones in the Sherwood Park Greenbelt, the Heartland route approved by the AUC.
+- Above-ground high voltage lines can greatly increase the risk of potentially catastrophic failures when run alongside pipelines like the ones in the Sherwood Park Greenbelt, where AltaLink and EPCOR have recently completed the 500kV Heartland Transmission Line.
 Overhead power lines and towers can induce electrical currents in pipelines, attract lightning to the flammable liquids in pipelines, and significantly increase pipeline corrosion rates.

-• High voltage lines can induce enough current to cause a fatal shock in metal objects below.
-This is particularly hazardous when these lines are built so close to homes and schools, as is the case with the Heartland line approved by the AUC.
+- Overhead high voltage lines can induce enough current to cause a fatal shock in metal objects below.
+This is particularly hazardous when these lines are built so close to homes and schools, as is the case with the Heartland line recently built by AltaLink and EPCOR in Strathcona County, Alberta, Canada.

-• There are hundreds of reports of helicopters, fixed-wing aircraft and hot air balloons colliding with high voltage power lines and towers, causing death and injury.
+- There are hundreds of reports of helicopters, fixed-wing aircraft and hot air balloons colliding with overhead power lines, causing death, injury, and costly damages.

 All of the above-mentioned impacts are eliminated if high voltage power lines are buried.